Curious-Lunatic/Spatiotemporal-Gesture-System/README.md

     * *Important:* Close the Arduino Serial Monitor after uploading.
 2.  **Launch the Dashboard:**
     * Open the `index.html` file in a supported web browser (Chrome/Edge).
-3.  **Connect & Track:**
+3.  **Connect & Authenticate:**
-    * Click the **"Connect to ESP32"** button on the web page.
+    * Click the **"Connect to ESP32"** button.
-    * Select your ESP32's COM port from the browser popup.
-    * Move the IMU sensor to see real-time spatial data mapped on the chart!

-## 🔮 Future Roadmap
-* Integrate Gyroscope (Pitch, Roll, Yaw) data for complete 6-degree-of-freedom tracking.
-* Implement Dynamic Time Warping (DTW) algorithms on the frontend to compare live gestures against a saved "password" template.
-* Add environmental context using Ultrasonic/IR sensors to verify user proximity.
+    * Click **"Record Password"** and perform your gesture for 5 seconds.
+    * Click **"Test Login"** and attempt to repeat the exact gesture to see your DTW verification score!

+## 🔧 Tuning the System
+If the system is too strict or too loose, open `index.html` and locate the `THRESHOLD` variable inside the `testBtn.addEventListener` block.
+Decrease the number to make security tighter, or increase it to allow for more natural variation in hand movements.